mgdickerson/CS45C_Spring_2023/README.md

 cmake --preset deafult # Create a folder named `build` and run `CMake` to produce build files there
 ```

-This command needs to be run at least once.
-Once it has been run, you will not need to run it again
+This command needs to be run only once!
+Even if you change `CMakeLists.txt` or add new files, you will only
-unless you add new files that were not previously added to the project (or if you change the
-`CMakeLists.txt` file).
-If you add files or change `CMakeLists.txt`, then you can simply re-run
-the command above and it will update the `build` files that it produced before.
-Once you have the
+need to run the `cmake --build build` command, and it will automatically regenerate the build files for you.
-`build` folder and files, you will want to build the actual program.
+Once you have the `build` folder and files, you will want to build the actual program.
 This can be done two ways.
 You can either build everything at once:

 ```bash